rice7th/swef/README.md

 ```
 also note that you can move the batchfile into C:\Program Files\swef\ and it will run as a program

+replace lua53 with your current lua version: e.g.  if you have lua 5.4 installed, replace `lua53` with `lua54`

 ## Effectiveness
 The fetch (as the name suggests) SHOULD work everywhere; These are the places where i tested it: